nurulmayapriyani/maywebsite/site/collections/_projects/2025-08-20-returntax.md

 ![](/uploads/return-tax-status-draft.png){: width="1899" height="903"}

-If the status is “Draft”, then the buttons that are enabled except “Cetak Retur” and “Download” are “Delete All” and “Approve All”.
+If the status is “Draft”, then the buttons that are enabled except “Cetak Retur” and “Download” are “Delete All” button and “Approve All” button.

 ![](/uploads/return-tax-approve-btn.png){: width="1899" height="893"}